webrecorder/pywb/README.rst

 Running as Rewriting Live Web Proxy
 -----------------------------------

 In addition to replaying archived web content, pywb can serve as a rewriting proxy to the live web.
-This allows pywb to server live content, and inject customize web pages on the fly.
+This allows **pywb** to serve live content, and inject customized code into any web page on the fly.
 This allow for a variety of use cases beyond archive replay.

 For example, the `pywb-webrecorder <https://github.com/ikreymer/pywb-webrecorder>`_ demonstrates a way to use pywb live web rewriting together with a recording proxy (warcprox) to record content while browsing.